cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector/_index.md

 Make sure all IPs are part of the same subnet.

 {{<Aside type="note">}}
-- Failure conditions include connector down or software restart, LAN or WAN link down, tunnel health down,
+- Failure conditions include Connector down or software restart, LAN or WAN link down, tunnel health down.
-- HA is run in non-preempt mode, which means either the primary or the secondary node can come up as active through an election process which includes node health parameters.
+- High availability (HA) is run in non-preempt mode, which means either the primary or the secondary node can come up as active through an election process which includes node health parameters.
 {{</Aside>}}

 ### ​​Create a high availability configuration